-October and November are considered the busiest months of India.
-Clients speed up their decision-making process during these months due to the approaching assortment of holidays, including Diwali.
+October and November are considered the busiest months in India.
+Clients speed up their decision-making during these months due to the approaching assortment of holidays, including Diwali.
 In this article, we shall elaborate more about how Diwali may bring unintended disruption in the supply chain, what happens to the workforce during Diwali, and how to cruise through it without too much trouble to your supply chain.

 What is Diwali?

 “Diwali,” or “Deepawali,” is one of the biggest religious festivals in India, and contextually it may be considered the Chinese New Year of India or Thanksgiving of India.
 Some of the largest human migrations in the world occur during the Diwali festival, with billions of trips taken in 2019.
 It is that time of the year when gifts & sweets are exchanged among families and friends.
 This holiday is significant to factory workers as it is often the only time they can see their families, which reside far deep within rural Indian villages.
 Diwali has a high emotional homecoming for factory workers searching for work as they sometimes leave their wives and young children with grandparents.

 Because the Diwali date is derived from studying many lunisolar calendars, the exact date changes every late October to early November.
 These shifting dates add to the confusion & planning complexities.

 Below is a list of Diwali dates for the coming five years:

 - 2021: November 4